 3. Choose one of the options for customer status.

-You can choose from all stages of the SaaS customer lifecycle, including “Prospect”, “Active customer”, “Churned customer”, and “Lost deal”.
+Choose an option from the drop-down menu.
+The “Feedback From” option comes preloaded with various stages of the SaaS customer lifecycle, including “Prospect”, “Active customer”, “Churned customer”, and “Lost deal”.
 There is also an option to choose “Internal user” if the feedback came from someone on your team.
 Or, you can choose “Other” if the feedback came from a person who doesn’t fit any of those groups.

 Setting the “Feedback From” attribute automatically